stiantha/DevTools/readme.md

 ### :fire: Contribution
 Your contributions are always welcome and appreciated.
 You can report bugs, request features, or create a pull request.

-### :cactus: Branches
-The master branch is the production branch.
-Feature branches should be created for new features and merged into master when complete.

-### :exclamation: Guideline
-Please ensure your code adheres to the standard JS style guide.

 ### :question: FAQ

 - **Q: How do I contribute to the project?**